-Speed in developing products or services, or delivering projects, such that excessive pressures are placed on workers or consumer safety is compromised.
+Speed in developing products or services, or delivering projects, with risks to health and safety.

 ALTERNATIVE MODELS:

 - In the tech world, some have called for alternative business models, particularly for start-ups, that reframe success as long-term or organic growth. - In apparel and FMCG, various "slow" movements have recognized the social and environmental advantages of reducing the speed imperative from the business model. - The "slow food" movement encourages the consumption of organically grown regional produce at accessible prices for consumers and fair conditions and pay for producers. - The "slow goods" movement applies slow movement principles to the concept, design and manufacturing of